-Monica Maria Nunes complied with Code A.6.5 by attending seminars organised by Equal Opportunities Commission, a professional body and an industrial association.
+Monica Maria Nunes complied with Code A.6.5 by attending seminars organised by HKICS, the Auditor, an accounting firm, Labour Department and Women's Commission.

 During the Year, the Board determined the policy for the corporate governance of the Company, and duties performed by the Board under Code D.3.1.